labmlai/labml/readme.md

 from lab.experiment.pytorch import Experiment
 ```

+The `name` of the defaults to the calling python filename.
+However when invoking from a Jupyter Notebook it must be provided because the library cannot find the calling file name. `comment` can be changed later from the [🎛 Dashboard](https://github.com/vpj/lab_dashboard).

 ```python
 exp = Experiment(name="mnist_pytorch",
                  comment="Test")
 ```

-The `name` of the defaults to the calling python filename.
-However when invoking from a Jupyter Notebook it must be provided because the library cannot find the calling file name.

-#### Starting an expriemnt

-This creates the folders, stores the experiment meta data, git commits, and source diffs.
+Starting an experiments creates folders, stores the experiment meta data, git commits, and source diffs.

 ```python